SpawnID0000/spawn-grabber/README.md

 spawn-grabber m3u_path ardrive_wallet_path [--music-path MUSIC_PATH]

-- `m3u_path`: Path to your M3U file.
+- `m3u_path`: Path to your M3U file ([sample file](https://github.com/SpawnID0000/spawn-grabber/blob/main/spawn-ardrive_30Hz.m3u))
 - `ardrive_wallet_path`: Path to your ArDrive wallet file.
 - `--music-path`: (Optional) Path where the folders will be downloaded and decrypted.
-Defaults to the current working directory.
+Defaults to the current working directory

 ## License
 `spawn-grabber` is released under the GPL-3.0 license.
-See the LICENSE file for more details.
+See the LICENSE file for more details

 ## Support